CymraegBob/BlogPosts/posts/Minor work/CNCMachine.md

 It was completed over the course of two weeks, my role in this project was largely managerial, providing advice and high level implementation directions.

 ## Overview
 The program worked using [OpenCV](https://opencv.org/).
 OpenCV would detect sharp edges and produce a black and white image, this would then by converted into a vector which was then converted into gcode as paths for the CNC machine.
-Initially we attempted to use a [library](https://github.com/PadLex/SvgToGcode) for converting between vectors and gcode but found it didnt have all the functionality we needed so ended up adding alot of extra methods and rewriting a few of them.
+Initially we attempted to use a [library](https://github.com/PadLex/SvgToGcode) for converting between vectors and gcode but found it didn't have all the functionality we needed so ended up adding a lot of extra methods and rewriting a few of them.

 This GCode was then sent by [Universal Gcode Sender](https://github.com/winder/Universal-G-Code-Sender) to our CNC machine.